Srivaths-V/3D_Object_Tracking---Fusion-of-Camera-Lidar-Data/README.md

 <img src="images/course_code_structure.png" width="779" height="414" />

 ## Project workflow
-These are the four major tasks:
+These are the major tasks:

 1. First, I developed a way to match 3D objects over time by using keypoint correspondences.
 2. Second, I computed the TTC based on Lidar measurements.